nebulasio/go-nebulas/README.md

 Then we start other nodes, by updating p2p seed and port in config.pb.txt.

-And, in v0.1.0, the **Sync Protocol** is not implemented.
-So the non-seed nodes should be start after seed node start, before seed node finds the first nonce, minted the first block.
+Non-seed nodes should be start after seed node start, before seed node finds the first nonce, minted the first block.
 Otherwise the Chain will be forked at the very beginning.

 ### Reading the Log